PathwayAndDataAnalysis/mutex/README.md

 `first-level-random-iteration`: Number of randomization to estimate null distribution of member p-values in mutex groups.
 Integer.
 Default is `10000`.

 `second-level-random-iteration`: Number of runs to estimate the null distribution of final scores.
 Integer.
-Default is `100`.
-If FDR control on results is not required and only the ranking of the result groups is sufficient, set this parameter to `0`.
+Default is `0`, meaning that estimation is not required.

 `fdr-cutoff`: Users can select a specific FDR cutoff.
+Only applicable when there is an estimation of null distribution of scores, i.e., when `second-level-random-teration` is greater than `0`.
 When not provided, or when set to a negative value, the FDR cutoff that maximizes the expected value of true positives - false positives is used.

 `search-on-signaling-network`: Whether to reduce the search space using the signaling network. true or false.
 Default is true.
 If this is set to true, but no network file is provided using the "network-file" argument, then a default signaling network that is composed from Pathway Commons, SPIKE and SignaLink databases is used.